-Our Office Tower has maintained a high average annual occupancy of 86.1% in FY2018 and continues to command premium rental rates.
+Our Office Tower has maintained a high average annual occupancy of 86.5% in FY2019 and continues to command premium rental rates.
 Key advantages of our Office Tower are its strategic location, which is at the center and heart of the prestigious Shanghai Bund, Super Grade A quality of the building and the convenience of having a leading hotel in the same property.
-Our Office Tower also provides added facilities and services to our tenants, including operating free shuttle bus services to the main public transport hub, providing concierge services, laundry pickup, cleaning and collection services, indoor air quality system, a mid-high scale staff cafeteria and a bund lounge space.
-In addition, our Office Tower has in place stringent security measures such as card access security gates and round-the-clock patrol dogs that are trained in detecting explosive materials on special occasions and events.
+Our Office Tower also provides added facilities and services to our tenants, including operating free shuttle bus services to the main public transport hub, providing concierge services, laundry pickup, cleaning and collection services, indoor air quality system (PM 2.5 filtration) and a mid-high scale staff cafeteria.
+In addition, our Office Tower has in place stringent security measures such as card access security gates.